databricks/spark-redshift/tutorial/README.md

 ```

-The `.format("com.spark.redshift.community")` line tells the Data Sources API that we are using the `spark-redshift` package.
+The `.format("com.spark_redshift_community.spark.redshift")` line tells the Data Sources API that we are using the `spark-redshift` package.
 It uses this information to load the proper `DefaultSource` class from the specified package.
 This class contains the entry points for the data source implementation.

 Next we provide the parameters necessary to read the `event` table from Redshift.
 We provide the JDBC URL, the temporary S3 folder where the table data will be copied to, and the name of the table we want to read.
 A comprehensive list of parameters is listed on the `spark-redshift` [README](https://github.com/spark-redshift-community/spark-redshift).